-In 2018, DRWC unveiled concepts for the improvements to Washington Avenue that were based on close coordination with project stakeholders and community input.
-The vision for the project, which encompasses Washington Avenue from 4th Street to Columbus Boulevard, involves repurposing excess roadway for pedestrians, bicycles, and public use in order to make the roadway safer, more accessible, and more beautiful.
+In 2018, DRWC unveiled concepts for improving Washington Avenue based on close coordination with project stakeholders and community input.
+The vision for the project, which encompasses Washington Avenue from 4th Street to Columbus Boulevard, involves repurposing excess roadways for pedestrians, bicycles, and public use to make the roadway safer, more accessible, and more beautiful.
 Since then, DRWC has been diligently designing, permitting, and fundraising for project implementation.

 Phase 1 upgrades will include: